sballin/TouchTracker/README.md

 ### ☁ Ideas

-- Identify fingers behind each tap, possible to get [radius](http://easyplace.wordpress.com/2013/04/09/how-to-detect-touch-size-in-ios/), then compare relative sizes
+- Identify __finger__ behind each tap, possible to get [radius](http://easyplace.wordpress.com/2013/04/09/how-to-detect-touch-size-in-ios/), then compare relative sizes
-- ➽ Ask about speeding up touch recognition on Apple developer forums
+- ➽ Ask about __speeding up__ touch recognition on Apple developer forums
-- ➽ Dictionary grouping words of same length: small arithmetic for a few thousand elements -> not bad, right?
+- ➽ Dictionary grouping words of __same length__: small arithmetic for a few thousand elements -> not bad, right?
-- ➽ Horizontal and vertical fraction paths
+- ➽ __Horizontal__ and __vertical__ fraction paths
     - +/– for direction and scaled with total distances

 ---

 ### 🔴 Getting rid of x

-Look in different snake paths of just rs and ls.
+Look in different snake paths of just `r`s and `l`s.
 Probably better than going through all words of the same length.

 ---